theopensourceway/guidebook/getting-started/building-a-strategy.md

 Remember: _All_ software is a solution to a problem someone is experiencing.
 In diagnosing the situation in which _your_ project takes shape, your first priority is understanding _what_ that software is, _which_ problems it solves (and _for whom_), _how_ it's related to other projects in the wider open source ecosystem, and _why_ users would choose your solution over others'.

 ### Outlining your approach
-Once you've diagnosed the problem you believe your project should solve, you'll have a clearer sense of what makes your project unique, who the project will appeal to, and why it is potentially so valuable to that group.
+Once you've diagnosed the problems you believe your project should solve and the problems you expect to encounter when attempting to popularize it, you'll have a clearer sense of what makes your project unique, who the project will appeal to, and why it is potentially so valuable to that group.
 You'll also likely recognize some of the hurdles you'll need to overcome as you build and grow your project and community.

 So your next challenge is establishing the overall approach to getting it in users' hands and responding to their needs and concerns.
 Choosing to open source your software unlocks key avenues and opportunities for you and your community—but you'll be much more successful if you collectively choose to traverse _one_ of those avenues rather than all of them.